rdbeach/JsonQuery/README.md

 https://code.google.com/p/google-gson/downloads/list

-To run the test file, JsonOTest.java, you will also need to impement the benelog/multiline project:
+To run the test file, JsonOTest.java, you will also need to implement the benelog/multiline project:

 https://github.com/benelog/multiline